pedronunes19/pedronunes19/README.md

 ### Hey 👋

-- 💻 Informatics and Computing Engineering student @FEUP
+- 💻 Master in Informatics and Computing Engineering from FEUP
 &nbsp;